boomerchan/sd_training_scripts/README.md

 ## resize_bulk.py

-Simple script to crop and resize all images in a folder to an SDXL training value.
+Simple script to crop and resize all images in a folder to an SDXL training value. **The original images are not modified.** New cropped and resized images are placed inside of a folder named `/resized`.
 Usage:
 ```
 python resize_bulk.py /path/to/dir
 ```